arkency/posts/posts/2019-09-23-heuristics-for-choosing-bounded-context-for-an-event-handler.md

 Secondly, as told nicely [in a talk by Bernd Rucker about process managers](https://skillsmatter.com/skillscasts/9853-long-running-processes-in-ddd), it allows you to achieve less coupled code in more complex scenarios.

-Imagine that you want to add pretty packaging if the buyer had a "vip status".
+Imagine that you want to add pretty packaging if the buyer had a "VIP status".
-In that case, you either need to have an information about which buyers are VIP in the `Shipping` BC (which sounds like a lot of work to do and additional complexity only to make one conditional work) or you add a conditional in handler, like so:
+In that case, you either need to have information about which buyers are VIP in the `Shipping` BC (which sounds like a lot of work to do and adding complexity only to make one conditional work) or you add a conditional in the handler, like so:

 ```ruby
 module Shipping